Meet Justin Kenardy

 As a prospective author, what are the benefits of publishing in an open access journal like the Australian Journal of Psychology?

-The main benefit is the likelihood that your work will be more widely accessed and therefore have great impact and citation than from an equivalent non-open access paper.
+The main benefit is the likelihood that your work will be more widely accessed and therefore have great impact and citations than from an equivalent non-open access paper.
 As an author you will have a much greater agency in distributing your paper, for example via social media.

 As well as this, you can be assured that the perception of the quality of your paper will be high because of the rigorous standards we apply to the review process.
+Australian Journal of Psychology has an impact factor of 2.316 and CiteScore of 2.9.

 What are the current challenges facing the research community in the area of psychological science?